-Blue topaz and aquamarine are so similar in appearance that it is practically impossible to tell the two apart just by looking at them.
+Blue topaz and aquamarine are so similar in appearance that it’s practically impossible to tell the two apart just by looking at them.
 In fact, many fraudulent vendors successfully pass off the less valuable blue topaz as aquamarine.

 However, apart from the similarity in appearance, the two stones are very different from each other.
-In this article, we compare blue topaz and aquamarine side by side and go into the details of the differences between these two gemstones.
+Let’s take a look at these two gemstones and compare the differences between them.

 Blue topaz is much more commonly found.
 There are blue topaz deposits in Brazil, Afghanistan, Sri Lanka, Russia, Zimbabwe, and the USA, among others.
 Topaz is believed to be named after the Sanskrit word for ‘fire’ tapas as yellow topaz is the most commonly found variety of this stone.